 How to Make Creamed Corn

-THREE.
-Add cream, milk and sugar, whisk well.
+- Add the cream, milk and sugar, whisk well.
 You’ll want to whisk any lumps and fully dissolve the roux before adding corn otherwise you might not ever get those lumps out and the sauce won’t thicken properly.

-FIVE.
-Season with coarse Kosher salt and white pepper.
+- Season your creamed corn with coarse Kosher salt and white pepper.
 Add any additional flavors you desire.

 This recipe is for basic creamed corn, but you can get creative and add so many other flavors or cater it to specific global profiles.
 Here are a few of our favorites: